vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1261
 My eyes have lost their glow and my fingers worn out Marking the days of his absence. *
-KK
+(K. Kannan)

 1262
 What if I forget him now, my bright jewel?
 For it costs my beauty and armlets! *
-SI, DZ
+(K.R.
+Srinivasa Iyengar), (S.M.
+Diaz)
 Yes
 1263
 He parted from me longing for conquests;
-And if I live yet, it is longing for his return. *
+And if I live yet, it is longing for his return. * (V.V.S.
+Aiyar)
-VS
 Yes
 1264
 The thought of reunion when my love returns
 Makes my heart burgeon higher and higher.
-PS
+(P.S.
+Sundaram)
 Yes
 1265
 Pallor will soon disappear from my slim shoulders, Once my eyes feast seeing him.
-NV
+(N.V.K.
+Ashraf)

 1266
 Enough if he returns for a day,
 I will gorge him till all my ills vanish.
-NV
+(N.V.K.
+Ashraf)

 1267
 When he, dear as my eyes, returns,
 Should I frown or embrace him or do both? *
-SI
+(K.R.
+Srinivasa Iyengar)

 He
 1268
 May the king succeed in his efforts!
 I can then join my wife and party in the evenings.
-NV
+(N.V.K.
+Ashraf)

 1269
 Even a day will seem seven to those
 Who long for the day of their mate’s return.
-NV
+(N.V.K.
+Ashraf)

 1270
 To one dead of a broken heart, what avails my return, Meeting or even embrace?
-VS, PS
+(V.V.S.
+Aiyar), (P.S.
+Sundaram)

 Notes:
 1262.
 Can be translated differently based on how the word "என்" is being interpreted, whether as "what" or "mine".
 The phrase "மறப்பின் என்" could therefore mean either "What if I forget" or "If I forget, my" and thus giving different meanings.
-SI, SB, VS, DZ and KV have preferred the first one, while PS, KK, JN, MS, GU and DL have opted for the second interpretation.
+(K.R.
+Srinivasa Iyengar), ( Shuddhananda Bharatiar), (V.V.S.
+Aiyar), (S.M.
+Diaz) and KV have preferred the first one, while (P.S.
+Sundaram), (K. Kannan), (J. Narayanaswamy), (M.S.
+Poornalingam Pillai), (G.U.
+Pope) and (W.H.
+Drew and  J. Lazarus) have opted for the second interpretation.
 The first one has been preferred here.
-If the second rendering is chosen, then the couplet would be taken to mean: "My bright jewel, if I forget him now, bracelets will slide off my shoulders, losing its beauty" *- MS, JN.
+If the second rendering is chosen, then the couplet would be taken to mean: "My bright jewel, if I forget him now, bracelets will slide off my shoulders, losing its beauty" *- (M.S.
+Poornalingam Pillai), (J. Narayanaswamy).
 On the contrary, bracelets should actually slip and shoulders lose their beauty only when the lady keeps remembering her lover, not when she forgets!
 1263.
 An alternate good translation but not close to original: "With his mind set on conquests he left, while I live here with my eyes set on his return" - KV.
-Compare this with 1230: "Longing for him who left longing for wealth, the evenings have their toll on my undying soul" - NV
+Compare this with 1230: "Longing for him who left longing for wealth, the evenings have their toll on my undying soul" - (N.V.K.
+Ashraf)
 1264.
 The phrase "கூடிய காமம் பிரிந்தார்" has been taken to mean differently.
-As [i] "One who embraced and parted" by MS, DZ, VS and [ii] "reunion when my love returns" by SB, PS.
-Both views seem to be correct, but KV and DL take somewhat a middle path "the lover returning with enhanced love" by taking the word "கூடிய" as enhanced.
+As [i] "One who embraced and parted" by (M.S.
+Poornalingam Pillai), (S.M.
+Diaz), (V.V.S.
+Aiyar) and [ii] "reunion when my love returns" by ( Shuddhananda Bharatiar), (P.S.
+Sundaram).
+Both views seem to be correct, but KV and (W.H.
+Drew and  J. Lazarus) take somewhat a middle path "the lover returning with enhanced love" by taking the word "கூடிய" as enhanced.
 But the context of the buoyant heart going higher and higher at the thought of the lover’s return imply that she is thinking about the reunion of love.
 128
 Sign language
 Translators